eQTL-Catalogue/eQTL-Catalogue-website/Methods.md

 - **transcript event usage**: Transcript event usage is calculated by dividing the transcript event expression estimates (TPM units) by the total expression of all events of the same class (promoters, splicing events, 3'end events) within the same gene.
 Transcript event usage values (0...1 scale) are further standardised using inverse normal transformation.

 ### Genotype imputation and quality control
-Sample content
+We perform the following QC steps:
+- Check that the genotypes in the VCF file are concordant with the observed RNA-seq reads using qtltools mbv command.
+Correct sample swaps and discard any samples with missing genotypes or high level of cross-contamination.

 ### Association testing

 The association testing pipeline is available from [kerimoff/qtlmap](https://github.com/kerimoff/qtlmap) GitHub repository.
+The main analysis steps are:
+- Perform principal component analysis (PCA) of the genotype data with [PLINK 1.9](https://www.cog-genomics.org/plink/1.9/).
+- Perfrom PCA analysis of the molecular trait data (prcomp function in R).
+- Perform assocation testing with [QTLtools](https://qtltools.github.io/qtltools/)